emma-kyber/webscraper/README.md

     pip3 install googlesearch-python requests beautifulsoup4
     ```

-  Install each line individually in your terminal.
+  Install each line individually in your terminal inside your scraper folder.

 ---